ez-plugins/EzAfk/bbcode-topic.md

 - **AFK kick warnings**: Send configurable chat and/or title warnings at multiple intervals before a player is kicked for being AFK, giving them a chance to return.
 - **Economy-aware AFK**: Optionally charge players using Vault-supported economies when they go or stay AFK, with recurring billing plus bypass permissions or WorldGuard regions.
 - **[EzEconomy integration](https://www.spigotmc.org/resources/1-21-ezeconomy-modern-vault-economy-plugin-for-minecraft-servers.130975/)**: For best results, pair EzAfk with **EzEconomy** for modern, reliable Vault economy support!
+- **Simple Voice Chat integration** (> v2.2.0): Optionally play a custom MP3 sound to players when they go AFK, using the Simple Voice Chat mod and its API.
 - **Integrations that matter**: Use the WorldGuard `afk-bypass` flag, track usage with bStats, receive console reminders when new releases are available, and surface AFK prefixes in the tab list without any external dependencies.
 - **Custom display names & tab styling**: Mirror AFK status in chat and name tags with configurable prefixes, suffixes, and formats that work with TAB or the built-in formatter.
 - **Persistent storage**: Optionally connect to MySQL to store the last active timestamp for every tracked player across restarts, plus per-player YAML totals for the AFK time leaderboard.